Test Automation With MarathonITE

 Semantic Action Recorder

-- Automated recorder minimizes the learning curve.
+- Automated recorder minimises the learning curve.
 MarathonITE automatically records the actions performed on your application.

 - You need not know coding to start recording tests.
 MarathonITE records scripts in Ruby.
 The object repository can be maintained through UI screens provided by MarathonITE.